puppetlabs/puppet-docs/source/guides/types/package.markdown

     `installable`.
 -   **apple**: Package management based on OS X's builtin packaging system.
-This is :   essentially the simplest and least functional package system in existence --it only supports installation; no deletion or upgrades.
+This is :   essentially the simplest and least functional package system in existence -- it only supports installation; no deletion or upgrades.
         The provider will automatically add the `.pkg` extension, so leave that off when specifying the package name.
 Required binaries:
         `/usr/sbin/installer`.
 Supported features: `installable`.